bloxstraplabs/bloxstrap/README.md

 An open-source, alternative bootstrapper for Roblox.

+> ⚠️ YOU MUST BE ABLE TO SOLVE [THIS](https://www.k5learning.com/worksheets/kindergarten-reading-comprehension-matching-sentences-pictures-1.pdf) BEFORE CONTINUING!

 This is a drop-in replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.
 This does not touch or modify the game client itself, it's just a launcher!
 So don't worry, there's no risk of being banned for using this.

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/pizzaboxer/bloxstrap/wiki).
 If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/pizzaboxer/bloxstrap/issues) or report it in our [Discord server](https://discord.gg/nKjV3mGq6R).